 For example, the down payment on a $500,000 property would work out to $175,000.

 Expats, returning Canadians, international students and temporary foreign workers must also pay a Non-Resident Speculation Tax (NRST).

 The 25% tax applies to the purchase or acquisition of residential property located anywhere in Ontario, including Census Metropolitan Areas.

 For a complete guide to the NRST, including who and what it applies to and rebates, check out this link.

 The best decision you can make is hiring a professional realtor who lives in and knows the area.

 Because local knowledge is crucial to finding your ideal home.

-The Canada Mortgage and Housing Corporation (CMHC), an official government organization, strongly recommends it, stating:
+The CMHC, an official government organization, strongly recommends it, stating: